RFactor 2: Use in official esports events

 Since 2014, rFactor 2 has also been used for the Formula SimRacing (FSR) World Championship organized by the International SimRacing Club (ISR Club).

-From April till June 2020, rFactor 2 was used for the Formula E Race at Home Challenge.

-On 14 June 2020, rFactor 2 was used for the 24 Hours of Le Mans Virtual race, organized in collaboration with Motorsport Games.
+From April to June 2020, rFactor 2 was used for the Formula E Race at Home Challenge.rFactor 2 was used for the 24 Hours of Le Mans Virtual race on 14 June 2020, organized in collaboration with Motorsport Games.
 The race was red-flagged twice when the server had a problem and had to be restarted, drawing criticism from race leader Max Verstappen.
-In the 2023 edition of the race, the race was red-flagged yet again due to the servers suffering a security breach.
+In the 2023 edition of the race, the race was red-flagged again due to the servers suffering a security breach.
 Multiple drivers also had their game crash, including Max Verstappen, who had been leading the race before his game crashed twice.
 Extremely frustrated, he said he would uninstall the game and vowed to never race in the event again.

-In February 2022, rFactor 2 released the IndyCar IR-18, with an official license of the car liveries of the full IndyCar lineup, and main publisher Motorsport Games has also in development of a dedicated IndyCar title due in 2023.
+In February 2022, rFactor 2 released the IndyCar IR-18, with an official license of the car liveries of the full IndyCar lineup, and main publisher Motorsport Games had a dedicated IndyCar title in development before it was canceled in 2023.
 This potentially signals a move of the official IndyCar eSports series to rFactor 2, which in 2020 was held in iRacing with the INDYCAR iRacing Challenge.